-A recent study published in the Journal of the Mechanics and Physics of Solids has found that the structure of the coronavirus may be vulnerable to the vibrations of ultrasound with frequencies commonly used in medical diagnostic imagining.
-Just like the ones here at Hollywood Diagnostics Center.
+A recent study published in the Journal of the Mechanics and Physics of Solids has found that the structure of the coronavirus may be vulnerable to the vibrations of ultrasound with frequencies commonly used in medical Diagnostics imagining.
+Just like the ones here at Hollywood Diagnosticss Center.
 The research was conducted by investigators from the Massachusetts Institute of Technology’s Department of Mechanical Engineering.

 Although the structure of the coronavirus is well understood, there is not much known about its physical integrity or the make-up of its spike protein.

 Investigators behind the study used computer simulations to model the virus’s mechanical response to a range of vibration frequencies of an ultrasound.
 They then observed how the vibrations rippled through the virus’s structure and used this information to determine the shell’s natural vibrating frequency.